Message-Passing Algorithms: Reparameterizations and Splittings: The Splitting Algorithm

-This rewriting does not change the objective function, but it does produce a new factor graph $F$ (see Figure \ref{splitfactfig}).
-Now, take some $i\in \alpha$ and consider the messages $m_{i\rightarrow\alpha_j}$ and $m_{\alpha_j\rightarrow i}$ given by the standard min-sum algorithm:
+This rewriting does not change the objective function, but it does produce a new factor graph $F$ in which some of the variable nodes have a higher degree (see Figure \ref{splitfactfig}).
+Now, take some $i\in \alpha$ and consider the messages $m_{i\rightarrow\alpha_j}$ and $m_{\alpha_j\rightarrow i}$ given by the standard min-sum algorithm